XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-common-fields.md

 The `Flags` field can contain various options that affect how a transaction should behave.
 The options are represented as binary values that can be combined with bitwise-or operations to set multiple flags at once.

-To check whether a transaction has a given flag enabled, use a bitwise-and operation comparing the flag's value to the `Flags` field; result of zero indicates the flag is disabled, and a result equal to the flag value indicates the flag is enabled.
+To check whether a transaction has a given flag enabled, use the bitwise-and operator on the flag's value and the `Flags` field.
+A result of zero indicates the flag is disabled, and a result equal to the flag value indicates the flag is enabled.
 (Any other result indicates you performed the wrong operation.)

 Most flags only have meaning for a specific transaction type.
 The same bitwise value may be reused for flags on different transaction types, so it is important to pay attention to the `TransactionType` field when setting and reading flags.